Last updated on 21/11/2019

 The Edinburgh Ceilidh Club

 The club hosts ceilidhs at Summerhall every Tuesday from 8pm-11pm.
-They advise tickets be bought (weeks) in advance here.
 Dance callers will be present, so this series caters for novices and veterans alike.
-Further information on the ceilidh bands playing each week can be found on the club’s Facebook page.
+Further information on the ceilidh bands playing each week can be found on the club’s Facebook page: http://www.facebook.com/EdCeilidh

 Scots Music Group Ceilidh

-This community-based charity conducts ceilidhs as well as other social fundraising events.
-Their next ceilidh is on the 21st of this month at St Bride’s Centre in Edinburgh, to begin at 8pm (doors open from 7.30pm).
-Tickets cost £8 when bought in advance and £10 at the door; concessionary rates are £6 and £8 respectively, and apply to students, pensioners, people on benefits, unwaged citizens and minors.
-For more details, including how to book, please see the event listing.
+This community-based charity conducts ceilidhs as well as other social fundraising events at St Bride’s Centre, Orwell Terrace, Haymarket, EH11 2DZ.
+Ceilidhs commence at 8pm with tickets priced at £10 on the door and less when bought in advance, with concessionary rates available on advance purchases only by students, pensioners, people on benefits, unwaged citizens and minors.
+For more details, including how to book, please see their event diary: http://www.scotsmusic.org/events/627/

 Norloch Ceilidh Band